-In addition to the above forms of cancer, there are other asbestos-caused diseases that are non-malignant, including benign mesothelioma and asbestosis.
-Signs that someone has contracted benign mesothelioma or asbestosis should be taken seriously, not only so that their symptoms can be treated but also because the presence of these diseases may indicate that malignant mesothelioma or lung cancer could develop later on in the victim’s life.
+In addition to the above forms of cancer, there are other asbestos-caused diseases that are non-malignant.
+Signs that someone has contracted benign mesothelioma or asbestosis should be taken seriously.
+This is not only so that their symptoms can be treated but also because the presence of these diseases may indicate that malignant conditions could develop later on in the victim’s life.

-Asbestosis: Asbestosis is a disease involving scarring of the lung tissues, due to irritation from asbestos fibers that were breathed in.
-Unlike mesothelioma, no tumors are involved, either malignant or benign.
-Nevertheless, asbestosis is a serious disease of the lungs that between the years 2000 – 2004 contributed to the deaths of a yearly average of 1,450 Americans.
+This is a disease that involves the scarring of lung tissues due to irritation from fibers that were breathed in.
+No tumors are involved, either malignant or benign.
+Nevertheless, this is a serious disease of the lungs that between the years 2000 – 2004 contributed to the deaths of a yearly average of 1,450 Americans.
 Of these, approximately 110 each year are California residents.
-Most asbestosis victims worked in mining or industrial industries, lived with people who worked in heavy asbestos-use industries, or lived near asbestos-producing mines.
+Most victims worked in mining or industrial industries, lived with people who worked in heavy industries, or lived near certain mines.

-As with mesothelioma, symptoms of asbestosis likely will not appear until at least 10 years after a first exposure to asbestos.
-The presence of scar tissue in the asbestosis victim may cause breathing problems, particularly after exercise or other physical exertion; a cough that produces no mucous; a crackling sound when the victim inhales and exhales; chest pains; and loss of appetite.
+Symptoms of asbestosis likely will not appear until at least 10 years after a first exposure to the product.
+The presence of scar tissue in the victims may cause breathing problems, particularly after exercise or other physical exertion; a cough that produces no mucous; a crackling sound when the victim inhales and exhales; chest pains; and loss of appetite.
 Some people with asbestosis will have no symptoms while others can be totally debilitated, or die.

-There is no cure for asbestosis, so treatment options are limited to preventing progression of the disease and relieving discomfort.
+There is no cure, so treatment options are limited to preventing progression of the disease and relieving discomfort.
 Administration of extra oxygen and drainage of excess fluids around the lungs may help those with breathing difficulties.
 Sufferers are urged to do what they can to prevent catching illnesses of the lungs, such as flu or cold.
-Asbestosis victims should also stop smoking, as lung cancer risks for smokers who have had significant asbestos exposure are many times higher than for smokers who do not have asbestosis.
+Victims should also stop smoking, as lung cancer risks for smokers who have had significant exposure are many times higher than for smokers who do not have asbestosis.

 Choosing a California Mesothelioma Lawyer to Represent You

 Do you or a loved one have, or suspect you have, mesothelioma?
-Do you have good cause to believe you might develop mesothelioma or lung cancer in the future?
-You may have a valid claim for asbestos-caused mesothelioma, lung cancer or other illness – and you should talk to a California mesothelioma attorney with proven track record with similar claims.
+Do you have good cause to believe you might develop it in the future?
+You may have a valid claim for legal recovery, and you should talk to a California attorney with proven track record with similar claims.